Tort Law in India - Definition, Types, Examples, and Steps to File a Tort Claim

 4 min

 Tort law is a fundamental aspect of civil law in India, designed to offer remedies to individuals who suffer harm due to wrongful acts by others.
-Unlike criminal law, which focuses on offenses against the state, tort law concerns private disputes and seeks to compensate victims for damages.
+Unlike criminal law, which focuses on offences against the state, tort law concerns private disputes and seeks to compensate victims for damages.
 Tort law addresses a range of issues, from negligence to defamation, ensuring that individuals can seek justice when their rights are violated.
 In this article, we will explore what tort law entails, its various types, and real-life examples.
 We will also examine how it protects consumer rights and the legal steps involved in filing a tort claim.
 For lawyers practicing tort law, we offer a lawyer loan to support your professional growth and financial needs.

 What is tort law?